-This In Veen v The Queen and Veen v The Queen (No 2), the High Court stated that proportionality is the primary aim of sentencing.
-It is considered so important that at common law it cannot be trumped even by the goal of community protection, which at various times has also been declared as the most important aim of sentencing.
+In Veen v The Queen and Veen v The Queen [No 2], the High Court stated that proportionality is an important aim of sentencing.
+It is considered so important that, at common law, it cannot be trumped even by the goal of community protection, which at various times has also been declared the most important aim of sentencing.

 This is not to suggest that proportionality is the only determinant in setting an appropriate penalty.
 As noted above, studies have shown that there are hundreds of aggravating and mitigating factors which can influence the choice of sanction and its severity.
 Moreover, certain sentencing objectives have been held to be especially important in relation to some offence categories.
-Thus, for example, (marginal) general deterrence is an especially important consideration in relation to drug and many property offences where it operates to increase penalty, whereas the goal of rehabilitation often serves to reduce the penalty in relation to certain types of offenders, especially those who are young.
+Thus, for example, (marginal) general deterrence is an especially important consideration in relation to drug offences and many tax offences where it operates to increase the penalty, whereas the goal of rehabilitation often serves to reduce the penalty in relation to certain types of offenders, especially those who are young.
 While these objectives continue to influence the choice of sanction, they cannot take the sentence outside the bounds of a proportionate sentence.

 The key aspect of the proportionality principle is that it has two limbs.
 The first is the seriousness of the crime; the second is the harshness of the sanction.
 Further, the principle has a quantitative component — the two limbs must be matched.
 In order for the principle to be satisfied, the seriousness of the crime must be equal to the harshness of the penalty.

-Doctrinal Problems Associated with Proportionality Do Not Undermine Assessment of Role of Deportation Risk to Sentencing
+Doctrinal Problems Associated with Proportionality Do Not Undermine Assessment of the Role of Deportation Risk to Sentencing

-Despite the clarity with which the principle can be expressed, there are no well-defined and precise criteria regarding the manner in which proportionate sentences are determined.
-The key reason is that legislatures and the courts have not developed a workable methodology for matching the two limbs of the principle.
-As noted by Andrew von Hirsch and Nils Jareborg, in developing their ‘living standard approach’ to offence seriousness, ‘virtually no legal doctrines have been developed on how the gravity of harms can be compared’.
+Despite the clarity with which the principle can be expressed, there are no well-defined and precise criteria regarding the manner in which proportionate sentences are to be determined.
+The key reason is that legislatures and courts have not developed a workable methodology for matching the two limbs of the principle.
+As noted by Andrew von Hirsch and Nils Jareborg in developing their ‘living standard’ approach to offence seriousness, ‘[v]irtually no legal doctrines have been developed on how the gravity of harms can be compared’.

 The main difficulty with giving content to the proportionality principle is that the currencies in each limb, which are supposed to match up, are normally different.
 The interests typically violated by criminal offences are physical integrity and property rights.
 At the upper end of criminal sanctions, the currency is (deprivation of) freedom.

 These theoretical complexities do not, however, need to be resolved for the purposes of this article.
-The vagaries associated with the proportionality principle are relatively obvious and there are mechanisms which, to some extent, already adjust for these considerations.
-Thus, in relation to sentencing outcomes, current orthodoxy maintains that there is no single correct sentence in any case and that a lawful sentence is a matter upon which ‘reasonable minds will differ’.
-Under this model, courts can impose a sentence within an ‘available range’ of penalties.
+The vagaries associated with the proportionality principle are relatively obvious, and there are mechanisms which, to some extent, already adjust for these considerations.
+Thus, in relation to sentencing outcomes, current orthodoxy maintains that there is no single correct sentence in any case, and that a lawful sentence is a matter upon which ‘reasonable minds will differ’.
+Under this model, courts can impose a sentence within an ‘appropriate range’ of penalties.
 The spectrum of sanctions that are regarded as within the acceptable range or tariff is circumscribed by the proportionality principle.

-It follows that in order for proportionality to play a meaningful role in guiding sentencing outcomes, there does not need to be precise alignment between the harm caused by the crime and hardship inflicted by the sanction.
+It follows that in order for proportionality to play a meaningful role in guiding sentencing outcomes, there does not need to be precise alignment between the harm caused by the crime and the hardship inflicted by the sanction.
 Further, for the purposes of this discussion, the relevant focus is only on one side of the proportionality equation: the hardship limb.
 And more particularly, the inquiry is whether deportation at the expiration of a prison term can increase the burden on an offender.